 Fort Jesus is located about 2 kilometres from Mombasa town just at the entrance of Old Town Mombasa.
-The fort was built from around 1593 to 1596 to guard the old port of Mombasa and to act as a safe haven for the Portuguese in Mombasa.
-The fort is filled with ancient history and war artefacts that will take you a trip down history.
+The fort was built from around 1593 to 1596 to guard the old port of Mombasa.
+Moreover, it was a safe haven for the Portuguese in Mombasa.
+Furthermore, the fort is filled with ancient history and war artefacts that will take you on a trip down history.
 Entry charges are Ksh.
 200 and you could also choose to hire a guide to take you around the place from Ksh.
 500.

 Nguuni Nature Sanctuary visit

 The sanctuary found in Bamburi, consists of an animal park with 20 giraffes, some Ostriches and Oreskes.
 The sanctuary also consists of a sitting area, Sundowner site, where you can see the animals, watch the sunset and toast to life.
-The best time to visit Nguuni is in the afternoon around 3 pm.
+Above all, the best time to visit Nguuni is in the afternoon around 3 pm.
 Entry charges are Ksh.
 350 for adults and Ksh.
 100 for children.

 Previously known as Bamburi Nature Trail, Haller Park has a variety of wild animals from Giraffes, Hippos, Monkeys, Tortoises and crocodiles among others.
 The area is also home to a palm garden and a fish pond which can be a great place to propose to a loved one.
 The best time to visit the park is in the afternoon around 3 pm.
 Entry charges are Ksh.
 500 for adult residents.
 Student fees range from Ksh.
 60 for preschoolers up to Ksh.
 250 while for overseas students and adults fees range from Ksh.
 700 to Ksh.
 1,400.

-Located 7mins from Mombasa city centre, Tudor is situated along the Mombasa creeks amongst mangroves and is part of a marina.
-Boat trips of all sorts can be organized at the marina including a glass-bottom boat trip where you get to see various types of sea creatures.
+Tudor is found 7mins from the Mombasa city centre along the Mombasa creeks amongst mangroves.
+Therefore, boat trips of all sorts can be organized at the marina including a glass-bottom boat trip where you get to see various types of sea creatures.
 Water sports such as Kayaking, Rowing, Paddleboarding and Jet skiing are available at varying fees.
 Entry charges to the hotel are Ksh.
 200 redeemable for drinks or activities.
 Kayaking goes for Ksh.
 500.